Method-Security/osintscan/adr/brute_force_enumeration.md

 Miscellaneous
 -------------
+- Go style
+  - I tried to mimic existing conventions, but it's totally possible that I've got some style issues here.
+Took a quick read of the style guide for thinks like function naming conventions, but I've never written go before so I might have gotten some of the style stuff wrong.
 - Concurrency
   - Go's concurrency model took a bit of getting used to because it introduces named abstractions that map very closely onto concurrency primitives (e.g. work groups vs semaphores).
 This isn't a big deal, but it tripped me up a little at